 Next, set the root directory for the domain.
 This is the directory that contains the ‘index’ file of the site.

 That is all, the website can now be reached.

-When the settings are correct, make sure to save the domain on the server side by selecting the “Save To File” button on the “Domain -> Manage Domains” page.
+When the settings are correct, make sure to save the domain settings by selecting the “Save To File” button on the “Domain -> Manage Domains” page.

 Choosing a service port